HristoKolev/TvDbSharper/README.md

 Console.WriteLine(response.Data.ImdbId); //tt0436992
 ```

-If you want to get the episodes of a series... here the REST API shows its shortcomings.
+If you want to get the episodes of a show... here the REST API shows its shortcomings.
 You can't do that on one line.
-You have to do multiple calls because it's paginated at 100 per page.
+You have to do multiple calls because it's paginated at 100 records per page.

 The code looks something like this:
 ```C#